 - Welds can be made using a variety of fillers

 - Welds can be made on various metals

-GTAW welds are seen regularly in the aerospace and nuclear energy industries, as its performance and strength, and reliability is very high; however this is only true if the weld quality is very high.
+GTAW welds are seen regularly in the aerospace and nuclear energy industries, as their performance, strength, and reliability are very high; this is true so long as the weld quality is equally as high.

 Have a GTAW/TIG Welding Project?